ishomayo/AlgoriSim/README.md

 ```
 git https://github.com/ishomayo/AlgoriSim.git
 ```
-<br/>Alternatively, download the source code and extract it to your preferred directory.
+Alternatively, download the source code and extract it to your preferred directory.
 ## 2. Navigate to the Project Directory
 ```
 cd AlgoriSim/AlgoriSim/src/simulator/resources